maoberlehner/markus-oberlehner-net/content/blog/dynamically-loading-svg-icons-with-vue.md

 }
 ```

 The `icons` script is responsible for creating Vue components from static `.svg` files located in the `src/assets/icons` directory.
 We also add a `prebuild` script, which automatically runs before the `build` script, to start the `icons` script before building the page.
-Keep in mind tough, that you have to run `npm run icons` manually every time you add a new icon during development.
+Keep in mind though, that you have to run `npm run icons` manually every time you add a new icon during development.

 ## Configuring vue-svgicon